linghong/smartchat/README.md

 ### Setup OpenAI and Pinecone
 Sign up for an account on OpenAI and Pinecone.
 Generate the necessary API keys from the respective platforms.

+### Create Pinecone Index
+Access your Pinecone account and establish an index with the dimension set to 1536 and the metric set to cosine.

 ### Configure Environment Variables
 Copy the .env.example file and rename it to .env.